Pool of Radiance: Gameplay

 Pool of Radiance is based on the same game mechanics as the Advanced Dungeons & Dragons rule set.
 As in many role-playing games (RPGs), each player character in Pool of Radiance has a character race and a character class, determined at the beginning of the game.
 Six races are offered, including elves and halflings, as well as four classes (fighter, cleric, magic-user, and thief).
 Non-human characters have the option to become multi-classed, which means they gain the capabilities of more than one class, but advance in levels more slowly.
 During character creation, the computer randomly generates statistics for each character, although the player can alter these attributes.
 The player also chooses each character's alignment, or moral philosophy; while the player controls each character's actions, alignment can affect how NPCs view their actions.
 The player can then customize the appearance and colors of each character's combat icon.
 Alternatively, the player can load a pre-generated party to be used for introductory play.
-These characters are combined into a party of six or less, with two slots open for NPCs.
-Players create their own save-game files, assuring character continuation regardless of events in the game.
-On an DOS computer, the game can be copied to the hard-disk drive.
-Other computer systems, such as the Commodore 64, require a separate save-game disk.
+These characters are combined into a party of six or less, while leaving two open slots to add NPCs.
+Players create their own save-game files, assuring their characters can continue regardless of events in the game.
+The MS-DOS version can be copied to the hard drive.
+Other computer systems, such as the Commodore 64, require a separate disk for saved games.

-The game's "exploration" mode uses a three-dimensional first-person perspective, with a rectangle in the top left of the screen displaying the party's current view; the rest of the screen displays text information about the party and the area.
-During gameplay, the player accesses menus to allow characters to use objects; trade items with other characters; parley with enemies; buy, sell, and pool the characters' money; cast spells, and learn new magic skills.
-Players can view characters' movement from different angles, including an aerial view.
+The game's exploration mode uses a three-dimensional first-person perspective, with a rectangle in the top left of the screen displaying the party's current view; the remainder of the screen displays text information about the party and the area.
+During gameplay, the player accesses menus to allow characters to use objects; trade items with other characters; parley with opponents; buy or sell items or pool the characters' money; cast magic spells, and learn new magic skills.
+Players can view characters' movement from different angles, such as an aerial view.
 The game uses three different versions of each sprite to indicate differences between short-, medium-, and long-range encounters.